pushrocks/plr/README.md

 # plr
-build tool for polymer elements
+build tool for polymer and angular

+> in Alpha, focusing on Angular 2 for the moment

-plr is meant for automating steps during polymer module creation and maintanance.
+plr is meant for automating steps by convention during angular/polymer module creation, testing and maintanance.

 It allows you to
 * use SASS